hananmalka/selectors-watcher/README.md

 ## Features

 - Detect code changes according to predefined selectors
-- Notify stakeholders using slack, showing the old and the new versions of changed selectors
+- Notify stakeholders using **Slack**, showing the old and the new versions of changed selectors
-- Add relevant stakeholders as a reviewers in case pull request already exists
+- Add relevant stakeholders as a reviewers in case pull request exists

 ## Installation & Usage